“Why Can’t I Just Do This in Microsoft Fabric?”

 Best For Data estate modernization Fast, trusted enterprise AI answers

-App Orchid isn’t just another tool in the stack.
-It’s the connective tissue that turns raw data into usable, trustworthy knowledge and finally makes enterprise AI work the way it was promised.
+App Orchid is the connective tissue that turns raw data into usable, trustworthy knowledge and finally makes enterprise AI work the way it was promised.

 The Best Path to